A Resilient Local Food System

-Practically all Welsh agriculture is heavily reliant on just 3 products; lamb, beef and milk.
+Practically all Welsh agriculture is heavily reliant on just three products; lamb, beef and milk.
 The vast majority is exported as raw [unprocessed] product and sold as such on the commodities market.
-This gives us a number of serious problems:
+This gives us a number of serious problems: A more diverse and local food system will address many of these problems.
+It will certainly make a big contribution to a durable regional economy for the Fforest Calon Cymru corridor:

-- Cropping enterprises are generally more profitable [although more risky]; the gross margins per ha. of cabbage, for instance, is more than 10 times that of beef and sheep enterprises.
+Cropping enterprises are generally more profitable [although more risky]; the gross margin per hectare of cabbages, for instance, is typically more than 10 times that of beef and sheep enterprises.